Measure targeting pro-Palestine NGOs disappears from US tax bill

 Secretary of State Marco Rubio has revoked the student visas of several Palestine advocates – who have not been charged with a criminal offence – over allegations of “support for terrorism”.

-Some advocacy groups have portrayed the “Nonprofit Killer” as part of a broader push to muzzle voices critical of Israel.
+Some advocacy groups have portrayed the “nonprofit killer” as part of a broader push to muzzle voices critical of Israel.

 “This bill is designed to silence dissent, especially from Muslim, Palestinian and civil rights organizations that speak out against injustice and genocide,” the Council on American Islamic Relations said in a statement last week.